-- Application for Graduate Admission - Official Transcripts from each college/university attended after enrollment at Quincy University (if applicable). - Personal Statement addressing program departure and desire to return. - Resume A current professional resume. - Recommendations Two recommendations from individuals who address the student's academic and/or professional potential.
+- · Application for Graduate Admission - Official Transcripts from each college/university attended after enrollment at Quincy University (if applicable). - · Written Statement a written statement that meets the criteria specified by the graduate program. - Resume A current professional resume. - Recommendations Two recommendations from individuals who address the student's academic and/or professional potential.